scarlettcello/movieDatabase/README.md

 # movieDatabase
-show the list of movies by year or genre of user-choice
+shows the list of movies by year or genre of user-choice